PlatformIO Open Source May Updates

 New boards and dev-kits, Support for the latest ESP-IDF, Updates for Espressif32, ST STM32 and mbed-enabled dev-platforms

 Welcome to the May 2025 updates of PlatformIO Open Source professional collaborative platform for embedded development.
-What better way to start the new year than by sharing a few exciting updates?
-Here’s a look at what we’ve accomplished this May.

 During May, we added support for the latest ESP-IDF, rolled out updates for several popular development platforms, fixed a lot of issues.
 Some of the key highlights include: